| Troops

 their livelihood, but the environmental destruction

+caused by these occupations is tremendous.
 Due to the largescale sand mining in Ma-Oya the bed

 of the river is gone down more than 20 feet.
 The wells